Edinburgh Legal Education Trust

 Outcomes

 Successful applicants are required to write up their research in a short paper and to submit the paper to the Edinburgh Legal Education Trust at the end of their period of study.
 No length is stipulated but, by way of guidance, a paper of 5,000 words, fully referenced with footnotes rather than end-notes, will usually be sufficient.
 Any referencing style is permitted, although it is advised that OSCOLA or the Edinburgh Law Review House Style is used.
-The Trustees may thereafter encourage publication of the paper on the scholarship website or in print.
-Examples of successful research proposals for this Scholarship in previous years are available.
-Is this the same as the link above?
+The Trustees may thereafter encourage publication of the paper on the scholarship website.
+Examples of research papers which have been written by holders of the Scholarship are available.

 Decision on applications